florayasmin/studymap/README.md

 # Study Map - React Native App

-A React Native mobile application built with Expo that helps students find the best study spots on campus using AI-powered recommendations.
+A React Native application that helps students find the best study spots on campus using AI-powered recommendations.

 ## Features